-Michelle M. Forsell and the Hon.
-Rebecca L. Warren (Ret.), Members of law firm Norris McLaughlin, P.A., will present the free webinar, “Business Preparedness for Workforce Return,” hosted by the Upper Perkiomen Valley Chamber of Commerce.
+The Hon.
+Rebecca L. Warren (Ret.), a Member of law firm Norris McLaughlin, P.A., will present the free webinar, “Business Preparedness for Workforce Return,” hosted by the Upper Perkiomen Valley Chamber of Commerce.

 Being Prepared for Workforce Return in Pennsylvania